 Accreditation and How it Works

-Once you have completed the course and passed the exam, you can choose to become accredited by pledging to abide by NOFA’s Organic Land Care Standards in all of your horticultural services.
+Once you have completed the course and passed the exam, you can choose to become accredited by pledging to abide by the NOFA Standards for Organic Land Care in all of your horticultural services.
 Abiding by these standards helps distinguish you from your peers and gives your customers peace of mind in knowing that you are adhering to the best sustainable management practices.

 To become a Phipps Sustainable Landcare Accredited Professional, you must:

-- Take the four-day Phipps Sustainable Landcare Accreditation course.
+- Take the Phipps Sustainable Landcare Accreditation course.

 - Pass the accreditation exam.

-- Refresh your accreditation by attending a minimum of eight hours of relevant landscaping education every two years.
+- Refresh your accreditation by attending a minimum of four hours of relevant landscaping education every year.

 - Pay an annual accreditation fee (see below).

-For landscapers, lawn care professionals and business owners who want the full promotional support of Phipps, including full business information on our website, a branded accreditation truck magnet, a listing in our
+This tier is designed for landscapers, lawn care professionals and business owners who want the full promotional support of Phipps.

 This tier is a reduced rate for people who wish to maintain accreditation status but do not need marketing services, such as educators, municipal officers and non-profit employees.
 You will be listed on Phipps’ website, but without contact information.